mjopenglsdl/small3d/README.md

 And then execute `./unittests` on MacOS or Linux, or `unittests.exe` if you are running Windows.

-If you are using Visual Studio, depending on its version, you can get some compiler detection and linking errors.
-Feel free to [ask me](https://github.com/dimi309/volcanique/issues) and I'll be happy to help.
+If you encounter any problems, feel free to [ask me](https://github.com/dimi309/volcanique/issues) and I'll be happy to help.

-Nonetheless, here's a sure-fire way to make the above mentioned commands work just like that with Visual Studio 2017:

-Set the vs150comntools environment variable:
+If you are using Visual Studio 2017, conan may not be able to detect it.
+In that case, set the vs150comntools environment variable:

 	set vs150comntools=C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\

-In your home directory, make sure that the .conan/conan.conf file contains these lines exactly under settings_defaults:
+In your home directory, make sure that the .conan/conan.conf file contains these lines or something similar that you prefer under settings_defaults:

 	[settings_defaults]